Li Hongyi (actor): 2016–present: Rising popularity

 In 2016, Li made his big screen debut in the youth romance film Yesterday Once More.
 The low-budget film was a box office hit, and led to increased recognition for Li.
 In just three days, the box office has exceeded the 100 million yuan mark.

-In 2017, Li played the lead role in the romance comedy series Master Devil Do Not Kiss Me.
+In 2017, Li played the lead role in the romance comedy series Master Devil Do Not Kiss Me together with Xing Fei.
 The web drama was a hit and led to increased popularity for Li.
 The first season broke through 100 million views in 5 days, and the second season broke through in just 50 hours.

-In 2018, Li starred in the fantasy romance web series My Love From the Ocean, breaking 100 million views in two days and science fiction web drama 24 Hours.
+In 2018, Li starred in the fantasy romance web series My Love From the Ocean, breaking 100 million views in two days and in the sci-fi web drama 24 Hours.

-In 2019, Li starred in fantasy period drama Prodigy Healer, and historical romance drama Love Better Than Immortality.
+In 2019, Li was cast in the fantasy period drama Prodigy Healer, and historical romance drama Love Better Than Immortality, both of which he co-starred with actress Zhao Lusi.

 In 2020, Li starred in the workplace romance drama Parallel Love.
 The same year he was cast in the historical drama Winner Is King, adapted from the BL novel Sha Po Lang by Priest.

 In 2022, Li starred in the hit wuxia drama The Blood of Youth.
 The show's popularity exceeded the 10,000 heat index on Youku, becoming the first Youku drama with a 10,000-point hit for the year 2023.